Thu 7 May 2026

 Hosted by Leeds Teaching Hospitals PPU

-Plus, there is a great opportunity to be part of the interactive concept walk through of the designs for The Leeds Teaching Hospitals NHS Trust Private Patient Unit.
+Plus, there was a great opportunity to be part of the interactive concept walk through of the designs for The Leeds Teaching Hospitals NHS Trust Private Patient Unit.

 Shape and develop your PPU

-Through interactive panel sessions, case study-led presentations and dedicated networking time, you will have the opportunity to:
+Through interactive panel sessions, case study-led presentations and dedicated networking time, the attendees had the opportunity to:

 • Meet the insurers: hear directly from leading insurers on priorities, expectations and partnership working, with time to ask questions and explore real challenges face-to-face